-This is for kids between 9 and 13 who love to code!
-Please join us!
-New projects and games every month!
+A club for kids age 9-13 who love to code!
+New topics every month!

 Kilton Conference Room